-ENGlobal - Profitable And Undervalued
+ENGlobal - Profitable And Undervalued (NASDAQ:ENG)

 During the recent earnings call, CEO Bill Coskey and CFO Mark Hess stated that some contracts were revoked, new projects delayed and efforts to close new deals were hampered by the pandemic.
 Despite the disruptions, reported revenue of $19,260,OOO for the first quarter was 58.4% higher compared to the same period in the prior year.

 The company reported $6.8 million in cash and working capital of $11.9 million as of the end of March.
 The company applied for and was granted a $4.9 million dollar loan under the U.S. government payroll protection plan explaining during the earnings call that the uncertainties of our times led them to seek the funding that would not otherwise be available to them.
-Debt rose to $3 million at the end of the corner.
+Debt rose to $3 million at the end of the quarter.

 Management expressed that like most businesses, it is impossible to forecast the ongoing effect that COVD-19 will have.
 Backlog stood at $59 million at the end of 2019 and $53 million at the end of the first quarter.
 The decline in backlog is indicative of how business activity was hampered but backlog remains healthy.
 ENGlobal is deemed an essential business by Homeland Security and has weathered the storm very well so far and is well funded for the foreseeable future.